Kopeopeo Canal Contamination Remediation Project

 For more information check out frequently asked questions (24KB) or contact us.

-On 17 February 2014, the independent commissioners advised that the application for resource consent had been successful subject to significant conditions.
+On 14 February 2014, the independent commissioners advised that the application for resource consent had been successful subject to significant conditions.
 That decision was appealed to the Environment Court on 11 March 2014.
-The Court will now advise next steps in the process.
+A pre-hearing conference was held in May 2014.
+Further court dates are set for June to establish the key issues associated with the appeal and determine if they can be resolved prior to hearing.

 Activities to date